chongzizil/AngularJS-Container-SMG/README.md

       - Receive move from the game iFrame and send updateUI to the game iFrame
     - Handle the end of the game
     - Handle the disconnection of opponent in sync mode (Not complete yet)
-    - Improved the game flow
+    - Improve the game flow
+  - Support Yang Long with the pass and play & AI mode.

 - Long Yang (Team member)
   - Write initial test for server V3